-8.25.15 Cable tests during installation
+9.25.15 Cable tests during installation

-During the period of site installation, the ENGINEER will carry out inspection of the works to ensure the standards of workmanship meet the Specification and are to his satisfaction.
-In the event of any part of the cabling installation failing to meet these requirements, the Contractor will be informed immediately and shall remedy the deficiency to the satisfaction of the ENGINEER.
+During the period of site installation, the Engineer will carry out inspection of the works to ensure the standards of workmanship meet the Specification and are to his satisfaction.
+In the event of any part of the cabling installation failing to meet these requirements, the Con-tractor will be informed immediately and shall remedy the deficiency to the satisfaction of the Engineer.
 The Contractor shall:

-•Inform the ENGINEER prior to the testing of the cables and shall be responsible for liais-ing with any other contractor to whose equipment the cables may be terminated to en-sure that all parties concerned are aware of the impending tests, to guarantees the safety of personnel and that the isolation of any equipment has been completed.
-Any special isolation or preparation required to be carried out before cable testing can be completed, will be carried out by the Contractor but shall be supervised by the ENGINEER.
+•Inform the Engineer prior to the testing of the cables and shall be responsible for liaising with any other contractor to whose equipment the cables may be terminated to ensure that all parties concerned are aware of the impending tests, to guarantees the safety of personnel and that the isolation of any equipment has been completed.
+Any special isolation or preparation required to be carried out before cable testing can be completed, will be carried out by the Contractor responsible for that equipment.
+All tests shall be carried out by the Contractor but shall be supervised by the Engineer.

-•Provide DC test equipment and apply (after isolation) in the presence of the ENGINEER, the following DC test voltages on all cables between cores, cores and sheath and cores and armour.
+•Provide DC test equipment and apply (after isolation) in the presence of the Engineer, the following DC test voltages on all cables between cores, cores and sheath and cores and armour.
 Measure HV cables as follows:

 XLPESWA PVC 20,000/35,000 V grade cable

-between cores a nd between any core and screen/armour 76,000 V
+between cores and between any core and screen/armour 76,000 V

-XLPESWAPVO C 5,800/10,000 V grade cable
+XLPESWAP VC 5,800/10,000 V grade cable

-between cores a nd between any core and screen/armour 25,000 V/15,000 V
+between cores and between any core and screen/armour 25,000 V/15,000 V

-Measure LV cables 600 0/1000 V as follows:
+Measure LV cables 6 00/1000 V as follows:

-PVC or XLPE 600/1,000 V grade cable
+PVC or XLPI E 600/1,000 V grade cable

-between cores and between any core and armour
+PVC or XLPE600/1,000 V grade cablebetween cores and between any core and armour